Definition of Leave Accrual

 This means there isn’t one given approach to how a company structures its leave policies.

-There are both paid and unpaid leave amounts that workers can accrue:
+There are both paid and unpaid leave amounts that can be accrued:

 Paid: When an employee is eligible for a total PTO bank of 16 days, is paid twice per month, and works 8 hours daily, their PTO accrual would be about 5.33 hours each pay period.
 This is a straightforward calculation of 16 days of leave times 8 working hours per day (16*8) = 128 eligible work hours per year divided by 24 pay periods per year.
 As that time adds up and isn’t used, the employee’s leave bank accumulates to a usable level.